Significant-Gravitas/AutoGPT/QUICKSTART.md

 ![Start the Agent](docs/content/imgs/quickstart/009_start_agent.png)

-The frontend can be accessed from `http://localhost:8000/`, you will first need to login using either a google account or your github account.
+The frontend can be accessed from `http://localhost:8000/`, you will first need to login using either a google account or your GitHub account.

 ![Login](docs/content/imgs/quickstart/010_login.png)